Mordechai Gifter

 Mordechai Gifter (October 15, 1915 - January 18, 2001) was an American Haredi rabbi.
-He was the rosh yeshiva (dean) of the Telz Yeshiva in Cleveland, and among the foremost religious leaders of Orthodox Jewry in the late 20th century.
+He was the rosh yeshiva (dean) of the Telz Yeshiva in Cleveland.
+He was a staunch opponent of Zionism.

-Gifter studied in yeshivas in Lithuania, and held several rabbinical positions in the United States.
+Rabbi Gifter studied in yeshivas in Lithuania, and held several rabbinical positions in the United States.

-Early life
+Early life and education

-Mordechai Gifter was born in Portsmouth, Virginia to Yisrael and Matla (May) Gifter.
+Gifter was born in Portsmouth, Virginia to Yisrael and Matla (May) Gifter.
 He was raised in Baltimore, Maryland, where his father owned a grocery.
 He attended the Baltimore City Public Schools, at the time being known as Max, and received his religious education in after-school programs.
 He had a younger brother and sister, and both predeceased him.

-As a young man, Gifter studied in the Rabbi Isaac Elchonon Theological Seminary of Yeshiva University (YU/RIETS) in New York, New York, under the tutelage of Moshe Aharon Poleyeff and Moshe Soloveichik.
+As a young man, Gifter studied in the Rabbi Isaac Elchonon Theological Seminary in New York City, under the tutelage of Moshe Aharon Poleyeff and Moshe Soloveichik.
 His uncle, Samuel Saar (Yehudah Leib), was the dean of the seminary.
 At the time, Avigdor Miller, also a Baltimore native, was learning in RIETS.
 On Saar's advice, Gifter traveled in 1932 to Lithuania on the same boat as Miller to study in the Telshe Yeshiva.
 Gifter was immediately accepted for admission and placed in advanced classes.
 He developed a strong bond with Zalman Bloch, the mashgiach ruchani (spiritual supervisor) at the yeshiva.
 He eventually became engaged to Bloch's daughter.
 In 1939, prior to his wedding, Gifter returned home to the United States to visit his parents in Baltimore.
 He planned on returning to Lithuania for his wedding and to resume his studies.

 When it became obvious that he would be unable to return due to the political climate of the late 1930s, Gifter arranged for his bride's family to join him in the United States.
 Only his bride came; the family chose not to abandon their community in its time of greatest need.
 The Gifters married in Baltimore, with Mrs. Gifter's family still in war-torn Lithuania.
 One of the witnesses at Gifter's wedding was Bernard Lander, then a rabbi in Baltimore and later founder of Touro College.